The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} The datasets utilized in our work comprises two parts: \textbf{(1)} \textit{A synthetic dataset} consisted of deterministic trigonometric series with stochastic autoregressive component with to validate the \textbf{Paradigm Paradox}, and its generation mathematical mechanism is detailed in Appendix~\ref{app:synthetic_dataset}; \textbf{(2)} \textit{Eleven real-world datasets} that cover various scenarios, each exhibiting unique characteristics and temporal resolutions to verify the proposed \textbf{Principle Debiasing Program}, detailed in Appendix~\ref{app:actual_dataset} .
+\textbf{Datasets.} We utilize two categories of datasets to support this progression: \textbf{(1)} A synthetic hybrid process combining deterministic trigonometric components with a stochastic autoregressive component.
+This allows controlled variation of SSNR and forecast horizon to rigorously test the Paradigm Paradox (Appendix~\ref{app:synthetic_dataset}). \textbf{(2)} Eleven real-world benchmarks covering diverse domains and temporal resolutions, used to evaluate the practical efficacy of the proposed debiasing program (Appendix~\ref{app:actual_dataset}).